How to Buy a House Before You Sell Yours (Without the Hassle!)

 2. How long will it take to sell?

-Uncertainty around when your previous home will sell can also be stressful.
+Uncertainty about the time your previous home will sell can also be stressful.
 Until your old home sells, you’ll be responsible for managing the costs for both properties.
 This includes not only mortgage payments, but also taxes, utilities, insurance, and maintenance.
-These additional financial responsibilities can add up fast.
+These additional financial responsibilities can add up quickly.

 3. Will your offer be competitive enough?

-While buying a home before selling your current one allows for quick action on a property you love, it can make your offer less attractive.
+While buying a home before selling your current one allows you to quickly act on a property you love, it can make your offer less attractive.
 Sellers may favor buyers who are not contingent on selling their own home, considering them less risky.
 This situation can potentially put you at a disadvantage in competitive markets.

 4 ways to buy a house before you sell yours